 Method: Preheat the oven to 200C/180C fan, gas mark 6

-- Line a large baking tray with baking parchment that has a 20cm circle, drawn in pencil, on the underside.
+- First of all line a large baking tray with baking parchment that has a 20cm circle, drawn in pencil, on the underside.

 - Into a spotlessly clean, large bowl place the egg whites.